Table of Contents

 How Much Food Should I Give to My Cat?

-A standard bowl serving 250 gms of food twice a day would be enough to keep your pet healthy.
+A standard bowl serving 250 gms of food twice daily would be enough to keep your pet healthy.